-Peonies usually take three years on average to become a fully grown plant.
+Peonies usually take three years on average to become fully grown plants.
 But you will find many reasons for which the bloom times may differ.
 This may include local climate, species of peony, lack of caring, etc.

 When Do Peonies bloom?

-You will see peony flowers are blooming between the late summer and spring which is the ideal time.
+You will see peony flowers blooming between the late summer and spring which is the ideal time.
 In fact, the bloom will very much depend on your chosen species, local climate, proper caring, pruning, etc.

 Do Peonies Bloom the First Year?